MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Introduction

-To address these limitations, we introduce MuxGel, an integrated hardware and software framework that enables simultaneous high-resolution visuo-tactile perception via spatial multiplexing, as shown in \cref{fig:intro}.
-At the hardware level, MuxGel features a spatially multiplexed coating strategy, implemented as a checkerboard pattern, that dedicates distinct regions to visual appearance sensing and contact deformation.
-This design preserves the pad geometry and mechanical interface of standard GelSight-Style gel pads, enabling integration by replacing only the gel pad and requiring no optical or mechanical redesign.
-To effectively process this multimodal data, drawing on computational vision and image inpainting techniques\cite{isola2017image, liu2018image, zhang2018single}, we propose a deep reconstruction pipeline using a shared ResNet encoder \cite{he2016deep} with two U-Net-style decoders \cite{ronneberger2015u} to generate tactile and visual images.
-We further adopt a sim-to-real training strategy with large-scale physics-based simulation pre-training followed by real-world fine-tuning.
-Finally, we demonstrate the system's generalization capabilities on unseen objects and validate its performance in robotic manipulation tasks, proving its capability to provide continuous real-time dual-modal feedback for robot manipulation.
+To address these limitations, we introduce MuxGel, an integrated hardware and software framework for simultaneous visuo-tactile perception via spatial multiplexing, as shown in \cref{fig:intro}.
+MuxGel uses a checkerboard coating pattern that assigns different regions to visual appearance sensing and contact deformation.
+This design preserves the pad geometry and mechanical interface of GelSight-style sensors, enabling integration by replacing only the gel pad.
+To reconstruct dense dual-modal signals from the multiplexed input, we develop a deep reconstruction pipeline based on a shared ResNet encoder \cite{he2016deep} and two U-Net-style decoders \cite{ronneberger2015u}, drawing on computational vision and image inpainting methods \cite{isola2017image,liu2018image,zhang2018single}.
+The model first learns from large-scale physics-based simulation and is then fine-tuned with real-world data.
+Experiments on unseen-object dual-modal reconstruction and robotic grasping demonstrate accurate reconstruction, cross-object generalization, and real-time visuo-tactile feedback for manipulation.